-Synchronization was unsuccessful.
-The time information received contains protocol errors.
+The time information received contains protocol errors - synchronization was unsuccessful.

-Synchronization was unsuccessful.
+- other - The value 0.0.0.0 is entered for the IP address of the SNTP server synchronization did not succeed.

-- $-\,$ The IP address 0 .
-0 .
-0 .
-0 is specified for the external NTP or SNTP server. - The device is using a different external NTP or SNTP server. - requestTimedOut
+- The SNTP client is using a different SNTP server. - requestTimedOut

-Synchronization was unsuccessful.
-The device has not received a response from the external NTP or SNTP server.
+The device has not received a reply from the SNTP server - synchronization was unsuccessful.